google/clspv/docs/OpenCLCOnVulkan.md

 - `num_workgroups`: the 3D number of work groups in the NDRange as returned by `get_num_groups()`.
 A vector of 3 32-bit integer values.
 Lower dimensions come first in memory.
 Only required when non-uniform NDRanges are supported.
-- `region_offset`: the 3D global ID offset into the NDRange for this uniform region.
+- `region_offset`: the sum of the global ID offset into the NDRange for this uniform region and the global offset of the NDRange.
 A vector of 3 32-bit integer values.
 Lower dimensions come first in memory.
 Only required when non-uniform NDRanges are supported.
 - `region_group_offset`: the 3D group ID offset into the NDRange for this region.
 A vector of 3 32-bit integer values.
 Lower dimensions come first in memory.
 Only required when non-uniform NDRanges are supported.